Intro Animal to Tracking

-I can remember back to when I was eight years old.
-It was chilly day in Nebraska with 6 inches of fresh fallen snow on the ground.
-I had spotted some rabbit tracks and I decided to follow them.
-Even though I had no tracking training, I feel it’s a natural ability to just look at something and tell if it’s new or old.
-The edges of the track were crisp and I could still see small particles of snow falling off the edge of the print.
-I didn’t know what a gait was but the distance between prints told me where it hopped and where it leapt.
-I watched this story unfold before my eyes and maybe for brief moments, I felt like I was the rabbit.
-I followed the tracks to a clearing where I saw it sitting beneath a log.
+Do you remember back to when you were a child?
+Perhaps it was chilly day with 6 inches of fresh fallen snow on the ground.
+You spotted some rabbit tracks and I decided to follow them.
+The edges of the track were crisp and you could still see small particles of snow falling off the edge of the print.
+You didn’t know what a gait was but the distance between prints told you where it hopped and where it leapt.
+You watched this story unfold before your eyes and maybe for brief moments, you felt like you were the rabbit.
+You followed the tracks to a clearing where you saw it sitting beneath a log.
 It was soon joined by another rabbit which was a good thing.
-I was so grateful to the rabbit for sharing his story, I shot the other rabbit instead.

 Every tracking experience is a lesson and something is always sure to be learned.
-I’ve had many instructors in my life, some human, some animal and I’ve always walked away with a new grain of knowledge.
-In my youth, I tried to seek out the best instructors, only to find there isn’t a best teacher, just different methods.
 The important thing to take away is the things we all teach in common are the things worth remembering.
 The things we teach differently are up to your discretion.

 What will you learn?

 This course will teach the basic skills of tracking in application to animal tracking.
-It will have a light emphasis on human tracking in preparation of those wishing to take the Intermediate Tracking Course.
 The skills covered in this course will cover finding sign that goes missed by most people.
 We will cover track identification, aging the track, measuring the gait of the track pattern and scat identification.
 We will cover the tools of the trade, methods for different terrain, making field expedient tools, different recording methods, and use of light, both natural and artificial.

 Who can attend?

-You will have the chance to build multiple survival traps to get meat and fish in the wilderness!
+Extras: At the end of the day you will have the chance to view multiple survival traps which could be use to get meat and fish in the wilderness!
 We want to show you how to eat like a king in the woods!

 OVERNIGHT CAMPING IS OPTIONAL - With prior notice, you may stay overnight at our Survival School location at no additional charge.
 Campers will be required to bring their own camping gear as we will not provide you with any gear.

-Minimum Recommended Equipment: Students should bring a measuring device, notebook/sketch book, writing utensils, flashlight, water, and snacks.
+Class Specific Equipment: Students should bring a measuring device, notebook/sketch book, writing utensils, flashlight, water bottle, and snacks.